Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Light-Layers.md

 ## Renaming Light Layers

 By default, in the UI for Lights, Mesh Renderers or Terrain, Light Layers are named **Light Layer 1-7**.
 To more easily differentiate between them, you can give each Light Layer a specific name.
-To do this, open the [Default Settings Windows](Default-Settings-Window.md), and go to **Light Layers Name**.
+To do this, open the [Default Settings Windows](Default-Settings-Window.md), and go to **Light Layer Names**.
 Here you can set the name of each Light Layer individually.

 ## Example scenario for Light Layers